 NTT Com extends EU coverage with new data centre in Germany

-NTT Communications Corporation (NTT Com) has announced the launch of a new data centre in Bonn, Germany.
+NTT Communications Corporation (NTT Com) has announced the launch of a new data center in Bonn, Germany.

 Deemed Rhein-Ruhr 1, the facility has two floors with more than 2,700 square metres of server space that is equivalent to 1,100 racks as to demand.